kikilqy/stats220/README.md

 # stats220
-## This is for my stats 220 project
+## This is for my stats 220 project1

 ### Courses I attended this semester
 1.*COMPSCI 101*